 Registration for In-Person and Online Attendance

 Registration for in-person attendance at the Caroline Simpson Library must be completed via the Museums of History NSW website at https://mhnsw.au/whats-on/events/phyllis-shillito-and-her-colour-curriculum-1945-79/.

-This webinar is free but registration is essential and limited to 100 participants worldwide, so early registration is advised.
-Successful registrants will be notified by reply email and will be sent the link and instructions to join the webinar on the Zoom platform shortly before the event.
-To receive this email with the Zoom link, you must register by the deadline of midnight AEST on Friday June 23rd.
+Use the registration link on this page to watch the presentations and audience discussion on Zoom.
+Registration for online attendance opens on February 24 for CSA and MHNSW members, and on March 2 for nonmembers.
+Online attendance is free but registration is essential and limited to 100 participants worldwide, so early registration is advised.
+Successful registrants will be notified by reply email and will be sent the Zoom link and instructions to join the webinar the day before the event.
+To receive this email with the Zoom link, you must register by the deadline of midnight AEDT on by March 18.

 If you are unable to watch the presentations live, please do not register, as a recording of the presentations will be made permanently accessible on the CSA YouTube Channel, like all of our International Colour Day events.